szaumoor/ZSTweaks/ZSTweaks/README.md

 This component improves this spell such that it has equal level of spell absorbtion as that of the cleric level (20 for BG, 30 for IWDEE).

-**Component 467:** Make Sunray be able to kill undead regadless of their magic damage resistance
+**Component 467:** Make Sunray be able to kill undead regadless of their magic resistance and magic damage resistance

 This component makes the spell usable against undead, even if they're immune to magic damage resistance (or very resistant).
 It should inflict now 100% of the health in damage, and as such, killing them always.
 Additionally, magic resistance does not affect the spell.